juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

 Lean close, I’m going to let you in on a little secret: <i>CSS Grid Layout is ready for production… like right now.</i>

-Actually, the fact that CSS Grid is ready to use in production isn't really a secret, Rachel Andrew has been [telling us since July of 2017](https://rachelandrew.co.uk/archives/2017/07/04/is-it-really-safe-to-start-using-css-grid-layout/).
+Actually, the fact that CSS Grid is ready to use in production isn't really a secret, Rachel Andrew has been [telling us this since July of 2017](https://rachelandrew.co.uk/archives/2017/07/04/is-it-really-safe-to-start-using-css-grid-layout/).
 She’s even curated a [list of websites that are using CSS Grid in production today](https://cssgrid.design/).

 I know what you're thinking, the majority of the websites listed on that site are tech related with target audiences most likely running a browser with CSS Grid support.
 Hell, I’m using Grid on this website with zero fallbacks because 99% of my visitors are using supporting browsers.